-The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process and we hope that you find it useful.
+The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process.
+We hope that you find it useful.

-However, if you have any further queries, or questions, please feel free to contact us (np@Braishfield.org) and we will seek to provide a reply which will be included in an updated version of the following note.
+However, if you have any further queries, or questions, please feel free to contact us (np@Braishfield.org) and we will seek to provide a reply which will be included in an updated version of this page.

 What is a Neighbourhood Plan?

 A Neighbourhood Plan (“a Neighbourhood Plan” / “the Neighbourhood Plan”) is a planning document which is a material consideration in determining planning applications.
-As such, once adopted, it will sit below the Test Valley District Council (TVBC) Local Plan and planning decisions made by TVBC will have to pay regard to it.
-The local community can rely on when responding to planning applications and so a Neighbourhood Plan can help shape the future of Braishfield.
+As such, once adopted, it will sit below the Test Valley District Council (TVBC) Local Plan (’LP’) and planning decisions made by TVBC will have to pay regard to it.
+The local community can rely on a Neighbourhood Plan when responding to planning applications and so it can help shape the future of Braishfield.

 Neighbourhood planning was introduced in the Localism Act of 2011.
 It is a means by which local communities have statutory powers to shape how their communities develop.